Racehorse Retirement

 Can’t my horse just be retired to a field?

-Many horses racing career ends whilst they are still young and mentally and physically fit – they need experienced care and attention, and without it may develop temperament and health problems.
+The racing careers of many horses end whilst they are still young and mentally and physically fit and the majority and fully able to transition to a new career.Butthey need and deserve experienced owners and careful, sympathetic retraining especially at their first step out of the sport.
 Thoroughbred horses are bred to race and often their temperament means that they are most suited to an active life and the thrill of competition.
 Of course, if your horse has retired unfit for further work then a retirement home may be the best option, but this would be best discussed with your trainer and a reputable centre.

 However, if it is clear that due to age, injury or temperament, and bearing in mind the special responsibilities of looking after a Thoroughbred, that a decent quality of life cannot be assured, then having the horse humanely put to sleep might need to be considered.
 Owners should take account of their trainer and/or veterinary surgeon's advice on this.